ntrrgc/snorky/README.rst

 You can use Snorky DataSync service to synchronize a server-side database with a web view.
 You only need to add hooks somewhere (e.g. in an ORM layer) so that Snorky is notified of them.
 Clients need a *subscription token* in order to get data from Snorky.

 Snorky integrates in the server side with Django ORM and Django REST Framework in order to streamline this process, but you can use it with any server technology with a bit more coding.
 On the client side, Snorky provides a JavaScript library that handles connections and notifications.
-You can also connect it easily to client-side MVC-like frameworks like `AngularJS <https://angularjs.org/>`_ in order to close the gap between server and client MVC.
+You can also connect it easily with client-side MVC-like frameworks like `AngularJS <https://angularjs.org/>`_ in order to close the gap between server and client MVC.

-You can also use the Snorky architecture of self-contained services with an RPC over JSON interface to add new functionality other than data entities synchronization: e.g. PubSub, person to person chat or cursor synchronization.
+You can use the Snorky architecture of self-contained services with an RPC over JSON interface to add new functionality other than data entities synchronization: e.g. PubSub, person to person chat or cursor synchronization.

 Installation
 ============